SalahZITOUNI/java-interview-particeep/README.md

 sbt test
 ```

-# Petentiol problemes :
+# Troubleshooting :
-you may have problemes with sbt you can try to clean sbt:
+Should you encounter any issues with SBT, executing the following command may resolve them:

 ```bash
 sbt clean